 On November 30, 1939 the massive forces of the Soviet Union were unleashed against one of the most viable little democracies in Europe, resulting in 1944 of the loss of 1/10th of Finland - most of Karelia - to the monster USSR.
 This war was called "The Winter War."
 The League of Nations recognizes the 1939 action as aggression and kicks USSR out.
 This action, and inaction to follow up, spell the end of the League.

 Stalin and Hitler had carved up Europe, and Finland was given to Soviet Union and Stalin had plans to begin operations to incorporate Finland into Russia.
 Not all history books state this truth so bluntly, but that is exactly how it happened.
 Most of the time excuses are made for Stalin's inexcusable behavior, and according to Russians today, they never attacked anybody.
 The war with Finland was Finland's fault and they deserve to lose their precious Karelia.
 Russians still have ceremonies to commemorate Soviet liberation of Karelia from the "Nazis."
 The question is, if they liberated it from the Nazis, why then did now Karelia need to be liberated from the Russians?
 The "Level Swastika" of Finland is not a Nazi symbol.
 It has been a Finnish symbol for for many years before the war and thousands of years before that all over the world.
-It was the Finnish Airforce symbol since independence, and its origin goes back even further.
+It was the Finnish Airforce symbol since independence in 1918.
 Finnish Level Swastika

 Other deals are also made with Stalin.
 Poland is abandoned.